artefactual/archivematica-docs/user-manual/administer/dashboard-admin.rst

 ----------

 Archivematica has access integrations with three access platforms: AtoM, ArchivesSpace, and Archivists' Toolkit.
+For more information on Archivematica integrations, please see the :ref:`Integrations <integrations>` page.

 .. _dashboard-atom:

-AtoM DIP upload
+AtoM/Binder DIP upload
-^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^

 Archivematica can upload DIPs directly to an `AtoM`_ website so that the contents can be accessed online.
-The AtoM DIP upload configuration page is where you specify the AtoM installation where you'd like to upload DIPs (and, if you are using Rsync to transfer the DIP files, the Rsync transfer details).
+Using the same configuration screen, you can also configure Archivematica to upload DIPs to `Binder`_, which is built off the AtoM framework.

-For more information on configuring the AtoM DIP upload parameters and the servers, please see the Admin Manual :ref:`AtoM DIP upload
-<admin-dashboard-atom>` configuration instructions.
+For more information on configuring the AtoM/Binder DIP upload parameters and the servers, please see the :ref:`AtoM/Binder DIP upload <admin-dashboard-atom>` configuration instructions.

 **Levels of description**